 - Hand mixer or any type of mixer

-Foam Bubble Video Instructions:
+Foam Bubbles Video Instructions:

-How to make Rainbow Bubble Foam
+How to make Bubble Foam

 Mix 1 cup of water with your desired food color shade.
 Try to pick colors that are a part of the rainbow but if not, it’s okay, too.